Hybrid quantum-classical chaotic NEMS: Spin-1/2 system attached to the cantilever

+Let us consider a hybrid system of Quantum NV spin attached to a classical cantilever whose dynamics is calculated from a standard map.
+From the Hamiltonian given by Eq. (\ref{Lorentz}) we see that the effect of the cantilever in the NV spin is due the the interaction term $\hat{V}_{c,NV}$.
+Therefore, the effective Hamiltonian of the NV center attached to the cantilever can be written as:

-where $\hat{V}_{c,NV}=\sqrt{2I_n/m\omega_r}\cos\theta_n\hat{S}_{z}$.
+where $\hat{V}_{c,NV}=\sqrt{2I_n/m\omega_r}\cos\theta_n\hat{S}_{z,NV}$.
 It is important to note here that $I_n$ and $\theta_n$ follow the Floquet map given by Eq. (\ref{recurrence relation}).
 By varying the parameter $K$ we change the characteristic of the term $\hat{V}_{c,NV}$ from the regular to the chaotic dynamics of the cantilever and explore the spin dynamics in both cases.
-Exploiting the Floquet theory we solve the Schr\"{o}dinger equation analytically:
+Exploiting the Floquet theory \cite{haake1991quantum} we solve the Schr\"{o}dinger equation analytically and get the state after time $t=NT$ as